 Who is Synchrony Bank owned by?

 Synchrony Bank is owned by Synchrony Financial, a publicly traded financial institution based out of Connecticut.

 Is there a class action lawsuit against Synchrony Bank?

 There was, but it’s since been settled.
-Synchrony paid out nearly $3 million in a class-action suit that claimed it violated the Telephone Consumer Protection Act (TCPA), though it’s important to mention that Synchrony did not admit to any wrongdoing, despite the settlement.
+Synchrony paid out nearly $3 million in a class-action suit that claimed it violated the Telephone Consumer Protection Act (TCPA).
+However, it’s important to mention that Synchrony did not admit to any wrongdoing despite the settlement.

 What does your credit score need to be for Synchrony Bank?